Brahim Ghali

 Ghali played a key role in the struggle of the Sahrawi people for self-determination and independence from Morocco.
 He was instrumental in the creation of the Movement for the Liberation of the Saguia el Hamra and Wadi el Dhahab, the 1970 Zemla Intifada against Spanish rule, the foundation of the Popular Front for the Liberation of Saguia el-Hamra and Río de Oro (Polisario Front) in 1973, and the Sahrawi Republic in 1976.
 He also played a major role in the Western Sahara War and establishment of MINURSO, the UN peacekeeping mission for the Western Sahara.

 Early life

-Ghali was born in Smara on 16 September 1949 (although other sources claimed he was born in Bu Craa).
-Ghali joined the Spanish-led Nomadic Troops in the late 1960s and was subsequently dispatched to Smara for administrative work.
+Ghali was born in Smara on 19 August 1949.
+He joined the Spanish-led Tropas Nómadas in the late 1960s and was subsequently dispatched to Smara for administrative work.
 After several meetings with Mohamed Bassiri and other Sahrawi political leadership, they decided to create the AOLS in 1969, with Ghali being the affiliation secretary of the organization.
 He participated in the AOLS demonstration held in El Aaiun on 16 June 1970, which passed to be known as the Zemla Intifada.
 Detained that same night by Spanish soldiers, he was sentenced to one year in prison for his political activities.
 He was freed in 1971 but was briefly detained again in 1972 for taking part in demonstrations.